mikeger/XcodeSelectiveTesting/README.md

 Options available are (see `selective-testing-config-example.yml` as example):

-- `projectOrWorkspace`: Relative or absolute path to the project.
+- `basePath`: Relative or absolute path to the project.
 If set, the command line option can be emitted.
 - `testPlan`: Relative or absolute path to the test plan to configure.
 - `extra/dependencies`: Options allowing to hint tool about dependencies between targets or packages.
 - `extra/targetsFiles`: Options allowing to hint tool about the files affecting targets or packages.